tw-wuqian/infra-as-code-lab-exercise/Session_4_Terraform_Tips_n_Tricks/README.md

 There are likely to be many ways to reduce the duplication of resources and clean up the code so it's up to you how you wish to achieve this.

-2. Also add the following default_tags in the provider block in provider.tf in the root of your solution.
+2. Also add the following default_tags in the provider block in `provider.tf` in the root of your solution.
 This will ensure that all taggable resources inheirt these tags throughout your solution:
     - ManagedBy = "Terraform"
     - Project = var.prefix
     - Environment = "Dev"

-3. Add a lifecycle attribute to your remote state S3 bucket with 'prevent_destroy' value equals true.
+3. Add a lifecycle attribute to your remote state S3 bucket with `prevent_destroy` value equals true.
 This is good practice if you want to ensure that another process cannot destroy your resource.

 4. Once you've finished refactoring then test out the changes and see if it deploys: